lorenzofamiglini/Irony-Sarcasm-Detection-Task/src/readme.md

 - Each folder is based on the several phases of this project.
-Within these folders, each name's file end with the task associated:
+Within these folders, each name's file end with the associated task:

 1) ***_sarcasm***: sarcasm detection, binary classification